 Neonatal Abstinence Syndrome (NAS) looks similar to medicine or drug withdrawal in adults.
 It can happen when a baby is born and suddenly cut off from the medicines or drugs in the mother's body.
 It is actually the way a baby heals from dependence on drugs or medications.
-It looks uncomfortable, and it can be painful to watch, but it is temporary: most babies recover completely from NAS by the time they are 6 months old.
+It looks uncomfortable, and it can be painful to watch, but it is temporary: most babies recover completely from NAS by the time they are six months old.

-Within 1 to 5 days, a baby may start to show signs of NAS.
+Within one to five days, a baby may start to show signs of NAS.
 The time it takes for signs to show can depend on how much and what kind of medicine or drug the baby's mother took and for how long.
-It also can depend on whether or not the baby's mother used other kinds of substances as well, such as alcohol, nicotine/ tobacco, or additional medicines or drugs.
+It also can depend on whether or not the baby's mother used also other kinds of substances, such as alcohol, nicotine or tobacco, additional medicines, or drugs.